liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/fol/ForAllFunctionSimple.java#L33)

 The first line creates a new `FunctionTree` `f` that simply checks if the current value of context variable *x* is an even number.
 The next line creates a `ForAll` called `fa`, with *x* as its quantification variable and *f* as its function.
-We then create a list containing two «numbers.
+We then create a list containing two numbers.
 We proceed to evaluate `fa` on this list (you may want to go back to the beginning of chapter 3 to recall the syntax to evaluate `Function` objects).
 This has for effect of evaluating *f* twice: the first time by setting *x* to 2 in the context, and the second time by setting *x* to 6.
 Both calls return `true`; the conjunction of these values is also `true`, which is the value returned by `fa` and printed at the console.
 This corresponds to the intuition that `fa` verifies that "all the numbers in its input set are even".

 We then modify the list `nums` by appending number 7 at its tail.
 Re-evaluating `fa` on this list this time yields the value `false`.
 Three calls to *f* occur in the background, and the last one (corresponding to the context where *x*=7) returns `false`.
 This indeed matches the fact that not all numbers in the input set are even.